Math and Middle School Articles to Get You Thinking

 Who knew there was so much math and science in basketball?

 Shoppers can skip the math.
-It’s about to get easier to compare priced on products from breakfast cereals to toothpaste at some of the nation’s major online retailers.
+It’s about to get easier to compare prices on products from breakfast cereals to toothpaste at some of the nation’s major online retailers.

-A unit price tells consumers how much a product costs by each unit.
+A unit price tells consumers how much a product costs for each 1 unit.
 It divides the full price of the item by the size of the packaging.
 For example, a 16-ounce bottle of shampoo costing $5.99 would have a unit price of 37 cents per ounce.

 Because the same product can be sold in several different sizes, a unit price is a better way to compare whether a giant bottle of shampoo is really a good deal compared to a smaller one.